APC: Makinde Inciting Violence with ‘Wet e’ Remark, Not Mere Opposition Posturing

 Utomi to Opposition: Save Nigeria from ‘Ponzi Economics’

-A political economist, Prof. Pat Utomi, has charged opposition parties to rescue Nigeria from what he described as “ponzi economics” of the current administration led by the All Progressives Congress (APC).
+Political economist, Professor Pat Utomi, charged opposition parties to rescue Nigeria from what he described as the “ponzi economics” of the current All Progressives Congress (APC) federal administration.

-Utomi, who spoke during the opposition parties’ summit in Ibadan, Oyo State, on Saturday, described Nigeria’s current economic condition as a “moral outrage.”
+Utomi, who spoke during the opposition parties’ summit in Ibadan, on Saturday, described Nigeria’s current economic condition as a “moral outrage”.

 He urged opposition political actors to chart a new course anchored on production, discipline, and inclusive growth.

-He cited a recent PiggyVest report indicating that 58 per cent of Nigerians earned less than ₦100,000 monthly, contrastingthis with what he called the excesses of the political elite.
+He cited a recent PiggyVest report indicating that 58 per cent of Nigerians earned less than N100,000 monthly, contrasting this with what he called the excesses of the political elite.

-He accused the federal government of “profligate spending, reckless borrowing and treasury looting,” warning that such practices had deepened poverty and inequality.
+He accused the federal government of “profligate spending, reckless borrowing and treasury looting”, warning that such practices have deepened poverty and inequality.

-Citing World Bank data, he noted that nearly 130 million Nigerians live in multidimensional poverty, questioning the absence of widespread civic resistance.
+Citing World Bank data, Utomi stated that nearly 130 million Nigerians lived in multidimensional poverty, questioning the absence of widespread civic resistance.

 Utomi further lamented that the country had drifted into unsustainable economic management.